 Typical coping on a skateboard quarterpipe is round schedule 40 pipe.
 It is 2 1/4" in diameter.
 The round shape is easily grinded on and if set well you can lock into it with your trucks.

-Some larger pipes can be used but anything much bigger or smaller become easy to get caught on when doing tricks.
+Larger pipes can be used but anything smaller will catch your trucks.
+Bigger will make it tough to lock in.
 Square coping is not a good fit at the top of the curved ramp.
-It becomes to catchy and makes smooth grinds a bit of a struggle.
+It becomes to catchy and makes grinds a bit of a struggle.

 Schd.
 40 really works for ramps.

 Preference plays a role in how much reveal or bonk the coping should have.
 The pipe should sit 4mm[1/8]" proud of the deck and 4mm[1/8]" proud of the top of the transition.

 This gives a good amount of material to lock your trucks for a grind.